Neill3d/MoPlugs/Projects/shader_GPU_Particles/ReadMe.md

  1) for transfer real 4 32bit float values, you should specify GL_RGBA32F internal format!

  TODO

+ - write compute shader for particles generation.
+That will help to keep surfaceData always on gpu and complex models will work more stable

+ - render self-shadowing for particles (like cloud rendering)

  - add texture matrix support for the emitter texture

  - shadows slices